-Ultimately, Flavio's classes are intended to gradually lead his students through a process of cognitive growth by teaching them more about themselves, their learning habits, and their own mental models.
+Ultimately, my classes are intended to gradually lead students through a process of cognitive growth by teaching them more about themselves, their learning habits, and their own mental models.
 Exposing them to uncertainties, contradictions, and conflicts helps students realize that often there is no one superior truth, nor can there be, given the nature of rational knowledge.
 This realization should gradually lead them out of dualistic thinking and through multiplistic conceptions of knowledge.
 Once they can embrace this type of uncertainty as legitimate and inherent in the nature of knowledge, students can then mature into a more realistic and relativistic conception of knowledge.
-This being said, the ultimate objective of all of his courses is to help students find their voice as they advance beyond relativism to make tentative commitments and progress toward cognitive maturity.
+This being said, the ultimate objective of all of my courses is to help students find their voice as they advance beyond relativism to make tentative commitments and progress toward cognitive maturity.